rrigato/architecture/nassim_taleb/skin_in_the_game.md

 - Bureaucracy occurs when an individuals work is decoupled from the consequences of that work
 - morally independent = finding a profession that fits your ethics instead of trying to fit ethics into your profession
 - Negative confirmation is more robust than positive confirmation

+- When your private actions are opposed to your intellectual ideals you do not believe in those intellectual ideals
+- Analyze what a person means not the statements that they say
+- Summing up individual small probabilities converges to probability 1 in the limit
+- Going into an environment shapes your habbits into the habbits of all the people that are in that environment